sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     }
     ```

-2. Create an `xsuaa` service instance named `pyuaa` with plan `application`, by executing the following command:
+2. Create an `xsuaa` service instance named `pyuaa` with plan `application`.
+To do that, run:

     ```Bash
     cf create-service xsuaa application pyuaa -c xs-security.json
     ```

-3. Add the `pyuaa` service in `manifest.yml` so the file looks like this:
+3. Add the `pyuaa` service in the `manifest.yml` file so that its content looks like this:

     ```YAML
     ---